nsepvo/aws-rag-chatbot/README.md

 # AWS RAG Chatbot

 A fully serverless retrieval-augmented generation (RAG) chatbot built on AWS that answers questions about any of my AWS portfolio projects.
-README content is chunked, embedded, and stored in DynamoDB, then retrieved by semantic similarity at query time and passed to Claude Haiku as grounding context.
-Built to gain hands-on experience with Amazon Bedrock, vector embeddings, and retrieval pipelines, and to support my AWS AI Practitioner certification.
+README content is chunked, embedded, and stored in DynamoDB, then retrieved by semantic similarity at query time and passed to Claude Haiku to generate an output.
+Built to gain hands-on experience with Amazon Bedrock, vector embeddings, and retrieval pipelines.

 ## Live Demo